xiaoylu/leetcode_category/SuffixTree/Readme.md

 Imagine building suffix tree for `abcabxaby`.
 The substring `aby` actually **shares** the prefix `ab` with `abx`; and the substring `by` **shares** the `b` with `bx`.

 So, we can follow the suffix link from `aby` to `by` directly.
 We do not need to restart from the root to match `by`.
-Because any suffix `ab..` would indicate that a suffix `b..` exist.
+Because any suffix `ab..` would indicate that a suffix `b..` already exist in the tree.

 Insert `aby`

 ![Imgur](https://i.imgur.com/3OtL7xK.png)

 then follow the suffix link to insert `by`

 ![Imgur](https://i.imgur.com/nr6LGOa.png)

-(Many thanks to the [visualization](http://brenden.github.io/ukkonen-animation/) tool by Brendon)
+(Many thanks to the [visualization](http://brenden.github.io/ukkonen-animation/) tool by Brenden)

 C++ code can be found here.
 https://github.com/ADJA/algos/blob/master/Strings/UkkonenSuffixTree.cpp